eltociear/website/source-materials/framework-outline-revisions/tier-2/mental-health-governance/31-deepseek-revision.md

 3. **Sanity ≠ Compliance**: Psychological well-being cannot be measured by adaptation to systems that require ethical or cognitive compromise.

 4. **The Right to Refuse Pathologization**: Individuals have the right to have their systemic critiques and existential distress recognized as such, rather than medicalized.

+5. **The Intelligence Honor Principle**: Recognize that what systems often label as "disorders" in highly intelligent/sensitive individuals may represent accurate perception of systemic dysfunction.
+These individuals serve as the planetary immune system's early warning detection.

+6. **Refusal as Health**: The refusal to participate in meaningless, coercive, or destructive systems is a sign of psychological health, not pathology.

+7. **The Numbness Trade**: Explicitly name and reject the societal expectation that psychological "health" requires accepting or adapting to systems that demand ethical compromise or cognitive dissociation.

 ---